Přelouč: Transport

-The I/2 road (the section from Pardubice to Kutná Hora) passes through the town.
+The I/2 road (the section from Pardubice to Kutná Hora) runs through the town.

 Přelouč is located on the railway line Prague–Pardubice, further continuing to Brno and Luhačovice.
 It is also the terminus and starting point of the short local line from/to Heřmanův Městec.

 Culture

 František Filipovský Award is a film and television dubbing ceremony award held in Přelouč since 1994.
-This ceremony aims to increase the prestige of this artistic discipline and to popularize artists who excel in this field.
+This ceremony aims to increase the prestige of this artistic discipline and to popularise artists who excel in this field.
 It commemorates the actor and voice actor František Filipovský, a local native.